marcoantonioni/daffy/daffydoc/docs/Deploying-OCP/Core-steps.md

 If you already have an existing cluster that was not built with Daffy, you can still use daffy for Step 2 and/or Step 3.
 The only extra step you need to do is via the command line on your bastion.
 You will need to login to your cluster via the **oc login** command.
 You can get this command from your OpenShift console.
 You would then move on to the Cloud Pak steps and skip the OpenShift Install.

-!!!
-INFO
-      Before you start to install OpenShift on the Provider, please look at the OpenShift [Requirements](https://ibm.box.com/v/DaffyProviderRequirements){target=_blank}

 **For Step 6b only**, If you do not have the oc command installed on your bastion, you can use the daffy tools command to installing it for you.